Mirror anomaly in fermionic topological orders: Examples

 The anomaly indicator is given by $\eta_\mathcal{M} = e^{i2\pi c/4} (\theta_{x^+}^* )^2= e^{i\pi/4}$, independent of $z$.
 This shows that $\rm SF_+$ has an index $\nu=2$, i.e., it lives on the surface of a 3D TCSC with index $\nu=2$.
 Of course, one may directly apply the formula \eqref{eq:etam} to obtain the same result.
 Similar calculations can be done for $\rm SF_-$, which is also anomalous and corresponds to an index $\nu = 14$.

 Above, we have considered only the cases that the $\Z_2^f$-gauged theory $\mathcal{B}$ is Abelian.
-One may also consider the remaining 8 possible non-Abelian $\mathcal{B}$'s, given by
+One may also consider the remaining 8 possible non-Abelian $\mathcal{B}$'s.
+They are given by

 where $\tau$ is non-Abelian with $d_\tau = \sqrt{2}$.
 The vortex $\tau$ is Majorana-type.
-The topological spin $\theta_{\tau} = e^{i2\pi z}/8$, with $z = 1/2, 3/2, \dots, 15/2$.
+The topological spin $\theta_{\tau} = e^{i2\pi z/8}$, with $z = 1/2, 3/2, \dots, 15/2$.
 The matrix $\Lambda$ is again given by \eqref{eq:SF-Lambda}.
 Similar calculations can be done as above.
 One finds that $d_x=d_y=1$, i.e., $\mathcal{U}$ is a GiTO$_{16}$.
 Other quantities can be straightforwardly obtained, which are listed in Table \ref{tab:sf}.
 As expected, we again find that $\eta_\mathcal{M}=2$ and $14$ for $\rm SF_+$ and $\rm SF_-$ respectively.

-As mentioned in Sec.~\ref{sec:add_prop}, Eqs.~\eqref{eq:Lambda-relation1} and \eqref{eq:Lambda-relation2} are only enough to determine $\hat n_v$ and $\hat{p}_v$, while computation of $n_{v}$ and $p_v$ usually needs additional constraints.
+As mentioned in Sec.~\ref{sec:add_prop}, Eqs.~\eqref{eq:Lambda-relation1} and \eqref{eq:Lambda-relation2} are only enough to determine $\hat n_v$ and $\hat{p}_v$.
+However, to determine $n_{v}$ and $p_v$, one usually needs additional constraints.
 In this section, we discuss an example that additional constraints are needed.

 This example is a double semion-fermion topological order $\rm SF \boxtimes SF$.
 It contains eight anyons,